dbohdan/dduckdns/README.md

 # dduckdns

-**dduckdns** is a client for the [Duck DNS](https://www.duckdns.org/) dynamic DNS service. dduckdns is implimented as a single-file Python script with [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/).
+**dduckdns** is a client for the [Duck DNS](https://www.duckdns.org/) dynamic DNS service. dduckdns is implemented as a single-file Python script with no dependencies besides the Python standard library.
-The default [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) is for [uv](https://github.com/astral-sh/uv).

 ## Configuration